russ-schumacher/ats641_spring2022/lab2.md

 - As you go, you might want to save your notebook by clicking the 'save' button in the upper left.

 - The first time you run things, there may be some map files that need to be downloaded, which takes a little longer and gives a warning.
-This is normal and won't happen after those files have been downloaded.
+This is normal and won't happen again after those files have been downloaded.

 - Now spend a little time experimenting with the code in this notebook, to get a sense for some of the options (for example, try changing the contour intervals, or the map boundaries, or the vertical level shown, etc.)